tudelft3d/website/education/msctopics/index.md

 Every 3D city model has a level of detail, a measure that indicates its grade, usability and value.
 The LOD of a 3D city model is usually stored in the metadata, but it can also be evident from a quick inspection.

-However, this is not always the case, and the number of non-homogenous datasets with variable LOD is increasing.
+However, this is not always the case, and the number of non-homogeneous datasets with variable LOD is increasing.
 The goal of this project is to build and implement a method that is able to automatically deduce the level of detail of a 3D GIS dataset.

 *Contact:* [Filip Biljecki](http://tudelft.nl/biljecki)